 Express Entry Program and Skilled Worker Stream

 Express Entry is for skilled and professional applicants.
-You can apply for permanent residency via the PNP from outside of Canada without Canadian work experience.
+You can apply for permanent residency via the Express Entry System from outside of Canada without Canadian work experience.
 The skilled worker stream requires you to register and create a profile via the Immigrate to New Brunswick portal.
-It is very similar to the Express Entry system in that you will also receive an Invitation to Apply if your skills and qualifications are in demand.
+It is very similar to the Express Entry system in that you will also receive an Invitation to Apply (ITA) if your skills and qualifications are in demand.

-The following positions have been listed as in-demand for New-Brunswick:
+The following skilled occupations have been listed as in-demand for New-Brunswick:

 |Express Entry Program and Skilled Worker Stream|